eduardorod1229/Notes-and-tutorials/How-to-use-python-in-R_files/How-to-use-python-in-R.md

 That’s it\!
 You have now two options to interact with R and python.
 I still prefer googlecollab but this works fine as well.

-An additional note is that you have to install the *python* libraries in *R* before using it you can do this by typing `py_install('name of library')` in the console.
-You only have to do this once.
-If this doesn’t work be sure to specify your path in the set up of the RMarkdown document

-Be sure to read the reticulate documentation.
 This tutorial was done following instructions from [towards data science](https://towardsdatascience.com/python-seaborn-plots-in-r-using-reticulate-fb59cebf61a7).

-## A few extra quick tips to manipulate data
+## Extra quick examples to manipulate Python \<–\> R data

 Here I am laying out how we can interact with data generated while using python and bringing it back to R.